The Prisoner of Zenda: Synopsis

 A few days pass.
 Rassendyll swims the moat at night to reconnoiter.
 He kills a sentry in a boat.
 He hears King Rudolf talking to one of his captors, then returns to his friends.
 However, they are discovered by three of the Six.
 Two of the Six are killed, at the cost of three of Sapt's men, but Rupert reaches the safety of the castle.

 Later, they encounter Rupert again, this time accompanying the body of his friend, one of the Six killed earlier.
 Rupert privately makes another proposal: Have Sapt and von Tarlenheim lead an assault on the castle.
 With them and Duke Michael all dead (with Rupert's assistance), the two of them would have all the spoils to themselves.
 Rupert reveals a contributing motive; he is attracted to Antoinette de Mauban.
 Rassendyll turns him down.

-More information is extracted from Johann, including the alarming news that King Rudolf is very ill: Ill enough for Duke Michael to send for a doctor.
+More information is extracted from Johann, including the alarming news that King Rudolf is very ill: ill enough for Duke Michael to send for a doctor.
 Rassendyll offers Johann another large bribe to open the front door at two in the morning.
 Rassendyll enters the castle by stealth before then, then watches as Rupert, caught trying to force himself on Antoinette, stabs the outraged Michael.
 Then, outnumbered by Michael's men, he dives into the moat.
 Rassendyll kills one of the Six and takes the key to the cell holding King Rudolf.
 The King is guarded by Detchard and Bersonin.
 Rassendyll slays Bersonin, but Detchard hurries to murder the King.
 The doctor sacrifices himself, grappling with Detchard before being murdered, giving Rassendyll time to catch up to and kill Detchard, with the King's assistance.

 Rupert appears at the drawbridge, defying Michael's men, and challenges Michael to fight him for Antoinette.
 However Antoinette cries out that Duke Michael is dead.
 Rassendyll has obtained a pistol, but cannot bring himself to shoot Rupert.
 Antoinette has no such qualms, but she misses, and her target leaps into the moat.
-Then Rassendyll hears Sapt's voice he realizes that reinforcements have arrived.
+Then Rassendyll hears Sapt's voice and realizes that reinforcements have arrived.
 With King Rudolf no longer needing his protection, Rassendyll pursues Rupert.
 Rupert allows him to catch up.
 Before their duel can reach a conclusion, however, von Tarlenheim arrives, and Rupert races away on horseback.